-The story goes that the wife of a local farmer decided the drab center of New Zealand's South Island could use some color.
-So for years she secretly spread lupin seeds along the roadways and riverbeds each spring; some more embellished versions of the story have her doing so while riding naked on the back of a white stallion.
+The story goes that Connie Scott, the wife of a local farmer, decided the drab center of New Zealand's South Island could use some color.
+So for years she secretly spread Russell lupin seeds along the roadways and riverbeds each spring; some more embellished versions of the story have her doing so while riding naked on the back of a white stallion.

-I'm not sure if ANY of that story is true (the naked-on-a-white-stallion part definitely isn't), but there's no denying that the Russell lupins DO add a pop of color to countryside that is otherwise a bit colorless.
+I'm disinclined to believe the naked-on-a-white-stallion version of that story, but there's no denying that the lupins DO add a pop of color to countryside that is otherwise a bit colorless.

-Here are some tips for lupin-hunting in New Zealand, should you like to follow in our footsteps.
+Here are some tips for lupin-hunting in New Zealand, should you like to see some for yourself:

 Tips for finding lupins in New Zealand